turingschool/data_structures_and_algorithms/linked_lists/README.markdown

 ### Doubly-Linked List

 In a doubly-linked list, each node has a link to both the previous and next nodes in the list.

+#### Functionality

+A doubly-linked list implements all the functionality of a singly-linked list and also:

+* Insert a node immediately before a known node
+* Find the shortest distance between two nodes

 ### Ring List